Boeing- 777

 - ETOPS Diversion Procedures

-- Discussion & Application of Maximum Diversion Time
+- Discussion and application of Maximum Diversion Time

-- Computerized ETOPS Flight Plans: How to request the plan with emphasis on how to analyze results in conjunction with Pilot-Dispatcher weather briefings and debriefings
+- Computerized ETOPS Aviation Plans: How to request the plan with emphasis on how to analyze results in conjunction with Pilot-Dispatcher weather briefings and debriefings

 - NEW FAA ETOPS Advisory Circular

-ETOPS training originated when the FAA decided to grant permission for the airlines to operate twin-engine aircraft, such as the B-757’s, Airbus, etc. over the Atlantic and Pacific Oceans, or desolate areas.
-The operation originally applied to two-engine airplanes flying more than 60 minutes from the nearest adequate airport, but now includes three- or four-engine airplanes flying more than 180 minutes from the nearest adequate airport.
+ETOPS certification training originated when the FAA decided to grant permission for airlines to operate twin-engine aircraft, such as the B-757, Airbus, etc., over the Atlantic and Pacific Oceans or desolate areas.
+The operation originally applied to two-engine airplanes flying more than 60 minutes from the nearest adequate airport but now includes three- or four-engine airplanes flying more than 180 minutes from the nearest adequate airport.

 Course Fees